 The municipality has been using tailings ponds near Lively for over 30 years as a disposal site for waste activated sludge from its wastewater treatment facilities.
 While this was once an acceptable practice, changing environmental standards and recurrent episodes of foul odour have made this disposal method unsustainable.

-The N-Viro process recovers essential nutrients from bio-organic materials such as source-separated organics (SSO) and dewatered biosolids and returns them to our soils for many uses, including agricultural soil amendment and soil for land reclamation.
+N-Viro is a leader in the industry.
+The N-Viro Process recovers essential nutrients from bio-organic materials such as source-separated organics (SSO) and dewatered biosolids and returns them to our soil as a soil amendment or fertilizer.
 The process blends the bio-organic materials with inert alkaline material such as lime kiln dust and cement kiln dust to produce a product known as N-Rich®.

 How will Greater Sudbury pay the capital costs?

 The City of Greater Sudbury recognizes that the Biosolids Management Facility represents a significant investment.
-The City will debt-finance 75% less PPP Canada’s share of the construction costs.
-N-Viro is financing the remaining 25%.
+The City will debt-finance 75 per cent less PPP Canada’s share of the construction costs.
+N-Viro is financing the remaining 25 per cent.

 Who is PPP Canada?